Latedog/LostArts/README.md

   - Added new dungeon for Smasher boss, stairs to reach new level, and level variable
   - BUG: Reset button needs to be fixed
   - FIXED: Reset button

+10/21:
+  - BUG: Items can spawn on top of other objects and despawn them